fdietz/vue_components_book_manuscript/14-data-loader-components.md

 });
 ```

-I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-14/example-1)
+I> You can find the complete example on [GitHub](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-14/example-1)

 The `Request` defines the `url` props as it's only configuration and maintains the `response` and the `loading` state.
-The `created` lifecycle hook is used to fire the HTTP GET request and places the successfull response in the response state while also changing `loading` to `false`.
+The `created` lifecycle hook is used to fire the HTTP GET request and places the successful response in the response state while also changing `loading` to `false`.
 And finally the `render` function passes this information along via the scoped slot mechanism.

 ## Summary